nawrockie/vadr-build-tools/00README.txt

 AND

-you need to set an additional environment variable in your .bashrc or .chsrc file:
+you need to set two additional environment variables in your .bashrc or .chsrc file:

 If you are using the bash shell, add the following lines to the '.bashrc' file in your home directory:

 export VADRBUILDTOOLSDIR=<path to current directory (created by git clone command above)>
+export VADRINFERNALDEVDIR=/panfs/pan1/infernal/notebook/19_0905_inf_cmbuild_eforce/infernal/src

 After adding the export lines to your .bashrc file, source that file to update your current environment with the command: